 Q1.
 What is Semantic HTML?

-Semantic HTML is a coding style where the tags will contain in which way texts need to display on the user interface.
+Semantic HTML is a coding style where the tags will contain how texts need to display on the user interface.
 Tags like bold, Italic should not be used along with semantic HTML as they represent formatting and doesn’t have any meaning or structure.
-Semantically correct thing is to use these tags as they will have the same effect as bold and italic along with meaning and structure.
+The semantically correct thing is to use these tags to have the same effect as bold and italic, along with meaning and structure.

 Q2.
-How absolute, a relative, a static and fixed position will differ?
+How absolute, relative, a static and fixed position will differ?

 This is the basic UI Developer Interview Question asked in an interview.
-Please find below the different tables that are supported by UI Developer are:
+Please find below the different tables that UI Developer supports are:

 Static: It will place the element according to the flow of the document.
-It uses default position, if we want to remove any position then we can use a static position to replace.
+It uses the default position; if we want to remove any position, then we can use a static position to replace it.

 Q3.
 What is a responsive website?

 Any website is meant to be responsive when it looks good and fits in all types of screen resolution device types.
-In order to re-arrange the elements, display or hide the elements from user interface we can use CSS media queries to get things done.
+In order to re-arrange the elements, display or hide the elements from the user interface, we can use CSS media queries to get things done.

 Q4.
 What is the difference between inline, block and inline-block?